 Living Trusts and Taxes in South Dakota

-Taxes generally won’t affect your living trust, but you should still take note of South Dakota’s estate tax and inheritance tax laws.
-South Dakota doesn’t have an inheritance or estate tax, but a federal estate tax applies to estates worth more than $11.4 million for individuals and $22.8 million for married couples filing jointly.
+Taxes generally won’t affect your living trust, but you should still take note of South Dakota’s estate tax and inheritance laws.
+Thankfully, South Dakota doesn’t have an inheritance or estate tax.
+However, for 2022, the federal estate tax applies to estates worth more than $12.06 million for individuals and $24.12 million for married couples.

-If you’re estate exceeds the federal threshold, you’ll have to pay estate taxes even if you don’t use a living trust.
+If your estate comes in smaller than the marks above, it won’t owe anything to the federal government.
+But should your estate exceed the federal threshold, you’ll have to pay estate taxes even if you don’t use a living trust.